 One may wonder who within the Nigerian Ministry of Education orchestrated the removal of the History [of West Africa] as a subject from the national academic curriculum several years ago.
-Many have claimed that it was removed to hide the ‘darkness of the Civil War’ and to quell potential tensions it might harness.
+Many have claimed that the removal was to hide the ‘darkness of the Civil War’ and to quell potential tensions it might harness.
 Has it worked for contemporary Nigeria?
 We know it has not.
-The Muslim-dominated North defeated Christian East in a very bloody and savage conflict that claimed millions of lives and they want the people to ‘forget’ by robbing them of a major component of their educational freedom?
-History is ultimately a reflection of the handwork of leaders for all posterity and they know it.
-Agnotology does not often work enduring and it has limits.
+The Muslim-dominated North defeated Christian East in a very bloody and savage conflict that claimed millions of lives, and they want the people to ‘forget’ by robbing them of a significant component of their educational freedom?
+History is ultimately a reflection of the handwork of leaders for all posterity, and they know it.
+Agnotology does not often work enduring, and it has limits.

 If one asks the everyday person from Edo or Delta States, which make up the now-defunct Mid-West region or Bendel State, or anyone from the rest of Nigeria who Albert Okonkwo was, probably much less than 1% would know the answer.
 Many would ask why they should know who Albert Okonkwo was in the first place.
 But why not?